 Perhaps resulting from a lack of understanding, IT governance frameworks often fail to adequately balance necessary compliance requirements with freedom to action and expression.
 This often leaves teams feeling leashed and less willing to push innovative out-of-the-box ideas.

 Finding the balance and crafting the right framework for your organisation’s context is critical to project success.
 Research shows that organisations that invest in proven project management practices waste 28 times less money.

 3. Lack of Communication of Value

-IT departments and senior management often seem to be speaking two different languages.
+It’s not uncommon for different priorities between the IT department and senior management to cause miscommunication.
 IT teams like to discuss projects in terms of customer value, while management teams often discuss projects in terms of functional value and business benefits.
-A lack of proper communication of value often leads to a lack of buy-in and ownership from key stakeholders that can be detrimental to project success.
+A unclear communication of value often leads to a lack of buy-in and ownership from key stakeholders, that can be detrimental to project success.

 Read more: Project value vs Project Benefits

 As a result from miscommunication between senior management and the IT department, IT projects often lack a sponsor.
 A sponsor who is accountable for project goals and benefits, and who can mediate conflicting demands is essential to keeping projects on track.
 When dates start slipping, tasks run over schedule and roadblocks start emerging, strong ownership can play an important role in ensuring project success.

 Governance in any organisation with any methodology needs to be an enterprise-wide initiative to be truly successful.
 Simply putting the weight of governance on a single team or department is bound to lead to governance implementation failure.